shuyangw/minesweeper-solver/README.md

 # minesweeper-solver

 ## Changelog
+### 6/7/17
+Added auxiliary images to parse and finished the screen reading portion of the program.

+### 6/4/17
+Added class to draw lines, points and crosses.

 ### 6/2/17
 Conformed to Python naming conventions.
 Added additional functionality to search.py so that it determines the number of tiles in the Minesweeper board